Previously on “The Internet is for Doing Roadtrips!”

 - The blog used an obsolete Mapbox library.

-And this site has always been my playground to fiddle with interesting tech and learn new things.
+And that site has always been my playground to fiddle with interesting tech and learn new things.
 As I ramp up as a new Product Manager at Cloudflare, just how much can I orange-cloud* Route Not Found?
 It’s professional development, I promise.

 * CF-speak for “adding a site on our infrastructure,” the term originating from a cute piece of UI in the Dashboard.